m9w/DarkBot/DarkBotAPI/README.md

 # DarkBotAPI

-API automatically updates in this branch from master branch
+This branch contain API and automatically pull changes from master branch

 All versions available https://github.com/m9w/RealFreeDarkBot/tags with prefix `APIv`